Low white blood cell count and cancer

 When to Call the Doctor

-If you have any of the following symptoms, call your health care provider:
+If you have any of the following symptoms, contact your health care provider:

 - Diarrhea that does not go away or is bloody.